koulick/Dijkstra-algorithm/README.md

-# Dijkstra's algorithm to find the shortest path Tree from a given node for a graph.
+Implements Dijkstra's algorithm to find the SPT from a given node for a graph.
-# Uses Priority Queue (Min Heap).
-# Uses Adjancency List to implement the graph.
+Uses Priority Queue (Min Heap), and adjancency list to implement the graph.